aditeyabaral/word2vec-c/README.md

 ```

 ### Load Model from Embeddings
-To load a model, ensure that the embedding CSV file contains data in the following format -
+To load a model's embeddings, ensure that the embedding CSV file contains data in the following format

 | word1 | embedding1 | embedding2 | ... | embeddingN |
 |-------|------------|------------|-----|------------|